The best Information Resources about Japan -both offline and online

 Now let me place a nice pic of Japan, to keep all you guys interested in reading more 🙂

-Blogs about Japan
+The Best Blog about Japan

-First of all, I wanted to introduce you with a good number of interesting blogs about Japan.
+First of all, I wanted to introduce you to a good number of interesting blogs about Japan.
 But I failed big time.
 I believe blogging is getting into a tricky situation.
 While about 10 years ago everyone, with or without any particular writing skills, style or sense of humor felt like writing a blog is a cool idea, most of these blogs are now left behind.
 With the emerge of youtube and video culture, I feel one must write REALLY REALLY well in order to be read anytime soon.
 I’ve seen several awful, boring, unentertaining blogs about Japan.

 They looked terrible and I felt bored after spending a minute on these sites.
 There is really only ONE GOOD, WILDLY ENTERTAINING blog I want everyone to read about Japan and that’s Ken Seeroi’s Japaneseruleof7.
 If you read this blog, you will REALLY learn about Japan, while continuously being entertained the whole time.
-Ken doesn’t give a damn about the look of his blog but to my amazement he still keeps posting in there from time to time which is lovely news for all those who like to learn and have fun in the same time.
+Ken doesn’t give a damn about the look of his blog but to my amazement, he still keeps posting in there from time to time which is lovely news for all those who like to learn and have fun at the same time.

-And basically that’s it.
+And basically, that’s it.
 I’ve seen blogs so full of photos meaningless to me, I ’ve seen mummy blogs of bored moms living in Japan and I’ve seen blogs which are not active any longer.
 So, youtube it is!
 I ’m planning to introduce you to a couple of quality websites about Japan.
 But you must understand the concept of heavy sugarcoating and keeping secrets.
-Japanese will never be absolutely honest about their own culture or country while in the same time, there are very few non-Japanese writers who write well and honestly and tells us more than the small bubble they are living in.
+Japanese will never be absolutely honest about their own culture or country while at the same time, there are very few non-Japanese writers who write well and honestly and tells us more than the small bubble they are living in.
 So, if you want to learn about Japan, you will need to check various resources.

-Now, one may thing the logical choice of learning about a country is to read books from its authors.
-But let me get this clear: if you are not a particularly depressed, conflicted soul, if you don’t plan to commit suicide anytime soon and just want to have PLAIN GOOD FUN, then please don’t get anywhere near japanese literature.
-They are full of pain, guil and the heavy need to conceal all feelings.
+Now, one may think the logical choice of learning about a country is to read books from its authors.
+But let me get this clear: if you are not a particularly depressed, conflicted soul, if you don’t plan to commit suicide anytime soon and just want to have PLAIN GOOD FUN, then please don’t get anywhere near Japanese literature.
+They are full of pain, guilt and the heavy need to conceal all feelings.
 Well, basically that’s what Japan is all about, but hey, when it comes to reading I really believe we should have fun and be entertained.
 So, let me introduce you to some of the books which made me a fan of Japan.
-In the end I will also try to post some which are REALLY worth reading.
+In the end, I will also try to post some which are REALLY worth reading.
 Well, most of the others are trash but hey, at least they are fun to read.

 Now, let me put one thing clear especially for those romantic souls like me, who started to learn about Japan through martial arts: most Japanese people have absolutely no clue about ninjas, yakuza ( even if they did they would never tell you) or martial arts.
 Just to save you some time and not get disappointed.